 How to Prep for Winter Power Outages

 A winter power outage could cause serious problems in your home, and it could even kill you if you aren’t prepared.
-Of course, you want to follow all of the steps above in order to prevent heat loss, pipe bursts, and structural damage, but there are still important steps to protect yourself from a power outage.
+Of course, you want to follow all the steps above to prevent heat loss, pipe bursts, and structural damage, but there are still important steps to protect yourself from a power outage.

 Keep Warm Clothes Available

 If you’ve lived in New England throughout your life, you probably have a heavy supply of warm clothes.
 If you’re new to the area, it’s time to make the investment and keep them handy.

 If you bring your clothes to a laundromat, don’t have enough winter gear, or simply rely on the heat and a thick hoodie to get you by, you need to make sure there are clothes available to you during the winter months.
 It could save your life.